Getting Started

 Add custom-lobby-example

-profile in addition to your other profiles to support custom lobbies.
+profile in your existing matchmaker to support custom lobbies.

 Competitive games focus on players competing against each other to achieve victory, whether as individuals (free for all) or teams.
 Matchmaking is crucial to ensure fair and balanced matches by pairing players or teams of similar skill levels.
 Maintain the pace of the game by quickly finding opponents with low latency to ensure fair competition.

-You may define multiple teams with 1 or more players each, e.g.:
+You may define multiple teams with 1 or more players each, for example:

 1v1 fighting game, with team count of 2 and team size of 1, require 2 players per game.